-This will create a project with an empty
+This command creates a project with an empty

 script.R file open in the editor.
 Notice also in Solution Explorer there are two other files in the project:

 .Rhistory records whatever commands you enter into the R Interactive window.
-You can open a dedicated history window with the R Tools > Windows > History command, and that window has a toolbar button and context menu items to clear history contents.
+You can open a dedicated history window with the R Tools > Windows > History command.
+That window has a toolbar button and context menu items to clear history contents.

 rproject.rproj file maintains certain R-specific project settings that aren't otherwise managed by Visual Studio:

 |Version||1.0||The version of R Tools for Visual Studio used to create the project.|

 |EnableCodeIndexing||Yes||Determines whether to run a background indexing task to speed code searches.|